 As a professional Personal Trainer who specializes in special populations, corrective exercise, and orthopedic post rehab, I have been offering personal training for older adults in the Minneapolis area since 1997.
-While this is not the only population I work with, it has become a bigger part of my client base over the last 6-8 years.
+While this is not the only population I work with, it has become a bigger part of my client base over the last several years.
 This is probably for several different reasons, but the most common seem to be:

 - the Baby Boomer generation is reaching retirement age and they want to keep moving like they did when they were 20 years old.

 - the average life expectancy has increased significantly over the last few decades and people want to maintain a good quality of life ’til the very end.